 Box pricing plans:

 Box offers a powerful free forever plan, along with five premium subscription options.
-Prices range from $7 to $47 per user, per month, with a 25% discount available for annual subscriptions.
+Prices start from $5/month per user, with a 25% discount available for annual subscriptions.

 The two cheapest plans come with a 100GB storage limit, but the three more expensive options all come with unlimited storage and a suite of other features.